-You may be seeing a relatively new term being thrown about on Twitter these days, the “subtweet”.
+You may be seeing an unfamiliar term being thrown about on Twitter these days, the “subtweet”.

 What is a subtweet, you ask?

 Basically, a subtweet is a message on Twitter that subtly refers to another person, by not using the standard method of including their Twitter handle with the “@” symbol, i.e. @Forechecker if you were mentioning me.
 The purpose of a subtweet is often to talk about another person without addressing them directly, or inviting a reply (since they could easily see any tweets containing their handle).